eventql/eventql/doc/getting-started/concepts.md

 ### Tables

-The core unit of data storage in Z1 are tables and rows.
+The core unit of data storage in EventQL are tables and rows.
 Tables have a strict schema that you must define and table columns are strictly typed.

 The most simple form of a table schema is one that has a flat list of columns with a simple data type like `string`, `uint64` or `datetime`.
 These table schemas look exactly like the ones you are probably used to from other databases.
-In fact, Z1 can import tables from all major database products with a few clicks.
+In fact, EventQL can import tables from all major database products with a few clicks.

   Schema changes are instant since they only require a small metadata change on disk.